majedalshehri1/hackathon-skillchamp-project/README.md

 # hackathon-skillchamp-project
 > Brief description of what this project does and who it's for

-This project was developed during [Hackathon Name], utilizing the Flowbite UI library Tailwind CSS for rapid and responsive design.
+This project was developed during skillchamp, utilizing the Flowbite UI library Tailwind CSS for rapid and responsive design.

 ## Demo
 Link to the project live demo: https://majedalshehri1.github.io/hackathon-skillchamp-project/